 If you already have a plan selected, you can change your co-pay stage, location, and plan using the blue CHANGE button next to your plan name at the top of the page.

-Clicking CHANGE will bring up a new window where you can update your plan information.
-Make your changes in each section, and click on the blue "Set Plan" link in the bottom right hand corner to save your changes.
+Clicking the blue CHANGE button will bring up a new window where you can update your plan information.
+Make your changes in each section, and click on the blue "SET PLAN" link in the bottom right-hand corner to save your changes.
 You'll want to be sure to select the stage that describes where you are currently at with your Medicare benefits, as prices vary by stage.

 For most plans, there are 4 drug payment stages.
-Regardless of your stage, GoodRx can often help you find drugs, especially generics, for less than your Medicare price.
-(Note that drugs you purchase without Medicare will not count toward your deductible or getting you past the donut hole.)
+Regardless of your stage, GoodRx can often help you find your prescriptions, especially generics, for less than your Medicare price.
+(Note that medications you purchase without Medicare will not count toward your deductible or getting you past the donut hole.)